PeterWarrington/PeterWarrington/README.md

     lilpete.me / <a href="https://lilpete.me/projects">projects</a> || <a href="https://lilpete.me/blog/">blog</a>
 </h1>

-*A selection of choice articles from my blog:*
+*A selection of articles from my blog:*

 <table>
 <tr>